nursenyanar/nesineTestCase/README.md

 ## For Allure Report

 * Firstly run the test TestRunner class
-* Then open the terminal.
+* Then open the terminal
 * Go to project path
 * And run this command "allure serve"